qFelixDev/qInterceptor/README.md

 1. Compile with ./compile.sh
 2. Link your project with qInterceptor.o

-3. Declare the following prototype in the same file as your main function: void qInterceptorInit()
+~3.
+Declare the following prototype in the same file as your main function: void qInterceptorInit()~

-4. Call qInterceptorInit() at the beginning of your main function
+~4.
+Call qInterceptorInit() at the beginning of your main function~

 5. Enjoy helpful leak information when your program exits!

 Additional features: